elaxer/chess/README.md

 `chess.StateTypeTerminal` indicates that the game has reached a terminal state, such as checkmate or stalemate, where no further moves can be made.
 This state is used to signify the end of the game.

-`chess.StateTypeDraw` indicates that the game has ended in a draw, which can occur due to different conditions.
-This state type also considers state type Terminal as a draw, as it represents a situation where the game cannot continue.

 There are **states** which built on **state types**.
 There is the `chess.State` interface which has string representation and contains a state type.
 The difference between the **state** and the **state type** is **state type** is more abstract while **state** represents a concrete case of the board state.